Call today: (800) 791-6225

 Members are self-pay patients that we ask receive consideration in pricing and discounts.

 Christian Healthcare Ministries is secondary to other potential payment sources, after which bills are presented for sharing to the CHM membership.
-This process usually takes 90-120 days but may be considerably shorter if you offer a significant discount.
+This process can take up to 120 days but may be considerably shorter if you offer a significant discount.
 Authorization for medical bill sharing is determined by CHM Guidelines.
 Provider references are available.
 Please bill patients directly (see above for billing requirements).

 We encourage our member—your patient—to follow these steps: